Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ![Fast Create Campaign Members](2.12 - fast create campaign members.png)

 ### Tell the Flow Engine What to Do
 Right now your four Flow elements are disconnected and the Flow engine doesn't know where to start.
-To connect the elements, click the diamond at the bottom of an element and drag to another element to draw a connector line.
+To connect any two elements, click the diamond at the bottom of an element and drag to another element to draw a connector line.

 Connect these elements, in this order:
 1. Fast Lookup and Loop